phwl/elec3608-lab/labs/lab2-ritype/README.md

 # RV32 R-type and I-type instructions

-In this lab you will develop a single-cycle RISC-V (RV) processor which can execute all of the R-type and I-type instructions.
+In this lab you will develop a single-cycle RISC-V (RV) processor which can execute some R-type and I-type instructions.
 It will use the ALU developed in the previous lab.

 ## RV Program